Alfredo Angulo: WBO interim junior middleweight champion

-In November 2009 Angulo defeated an undefeated Harry Joe Yorgey to claim the interim WBO light middleweight title.
+In November 2009, Angulo defeated an undefeated Harry Joe Yorgey to claim the interim WBO light middleweight title.

 Although Angulo finished off Yorgey in the third round, he scored a knockdown in the second round while landing 58 of 108 punches (according to CompuBox).
 A huge right hand did the initial damage as he hurt Yorgey against the ropes.
-But Angulo did not let him off the hook and continued to pound away for the knockout win.
+But Angulo did not let him off the hook and continued to pound away for the knockout (KO) win.

 First title defense

 Angulo knocked out Joel Julio in the 11th round of their bout on April 24, 2010.

 Angulo stopped Joel Julio with a right cross midway through the 11th round to retain the WBO interim 154-pound title.
 Angulo earned his third straight KO victory after his only defeat against Kermit Cintron last May.
 Angulo was slightly more aggressive than the counterpunching Julio, consistently attacking and peppering the Colombian with combinations, including a nasty series of blows in the eighth round.